-The policy ensures that service provision is much higher than it would be otherwise and measures such as the terms set out under COVID-19 Support Grant Restart (RI-2A) prevents bus fare rises.
+Removal of support before patronage is back to, or close to, pre-COVID-19 levels will require operators to consider both service levels and fares.
+The policy ensures that service provision is much higher than it would be otherwise and measures such as the terms set out under COVID-19 Support Grant Restart (RI-2A) prevents bus fare rises and is currently expected to remain in place until the end of March 2022.